ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 Showing / Hiding server informations
 ------------------------------------

-It is sometimes useful to have a clear visual indication of which server a user is logged on to, its version and the maintenace level applied on the system.
+It is sometimes useful to have a clear visual indication of which server a user is logged on to, its version and the maintenance level applied on the system.
 By default, the value specified into the APPLID parameter of the VIRTCT is displayed at the top-right of the toolbar as shown below.
 This information is followed by the running version number and the VIRTEL Web access level of maintenance used.
 This last information is enclosed in parentheses.

 |image45|

-The running version and the level of maintenance cannot be hidden, only the server name can be permanently removed by modifying the w2hparm.hideinfo attribut present in the customized w2hparms.js file:
+The running version and the level of maintenance cannot be hidden, only the server name can be permanently removed by modifying the w2hparm.hideinfo attributes present in the customized w2hparms.js file:

 ::